atrocore/atrocore/docs/10.developer-guide/02.understanding-atrocore/12.handlers/docs.md

 ## Entity Type Handlers

 AtroCore provides a ready-made set of PSR-15 handlers that cover all standard CRUD and action endpoints for entity records.
-These handlers live in `Atro\Core\EntityTypeHandlers\` and `Atro\Core\Templates\Handlers\`.
+These handlers live in `Atro\Core\EntityTypeHandlers\`.

 ### How Entity Type Membership Works